sathwika-puppala/-MyDocker/README.md

-Dockerized Hello World Application
+# Dockerized Hello World Application

-Overview
+## Overview
-This project demonstrates a minimal web application packaged as a Docker container.
-The application responds with a simple message and is accessible over a local network (intranet).
+This project demonstrates a simple Flask-based web application containerized using Docker.
+The app serves a basic "Hello World" message and is accessible over a local network (intranet).

+---

-Tech Stack
+## Tech Stack
-Python 3
+- Python 3
-Flask
+- Flask
-Docker
+- Docker

+---

-Project Structure
+## Project Structure
 .
 ├── app.py
 ├── requirements.txt
 └── Dockerfile

+---

-Application Behavior
+## Application Behavior
-Runs a Flask server on port 5000
+- Runs on port 5000
-Returns a plain text response when accessing /
+- Returns "Hello World from Docker!" when accessed

+---

-Build Instructions
+## Build Docker Image
-Run the following command in the project directory: docker build -t hello-docker-app .
+Run inside the project folder: docker build -t hello-docker-app .

+---

-Run the Container
+## Run Docker Container
 docker run -d -p 5000:5000 hello-docker-app

+---

-Access the Application
+## Access the Application

-On Local Machine
+### On same system
 http://localhost:5000

-On Another Device (Same Network) http://172.16.1.227:5000
+### On another device (same Wi-Fi)
+http://172.16.1.227:5000

+---

-Intranet Communication
+## Intranet Communication
-The application binds to 0.0.0.0, allowing access from other devices within the same network.
-Using your system’s IPv4 address enables testing across devices.
+The app runs on host 0.0.0.0, which allows it to be accessed by other devices in the same network using your IPv4 address.

+---

-Verification
+## Verification Steps
+1. Check running containers:
-Ensure the container is running: docker ps
+   docker ps

-Confirm port mapping:
+2. Confirm port mapping:
    0.0.0.0:5000->5000

+---

-Notes
+## Notes
-Ensure port 5000 is not blocked by firewall settings Both devices must be connected to the same network
+- Make sure port 5000 is allowed in firewall
+- Both devices should be connected to same network

-Repository
+---

+## Submission
-Upload this project to your GitHub repository and share the link as required.
+Push this project to GitHub and share the repository link.